 There’s a large park near us with deer in it.
 I’m an anti-hunting vegetarian, but whilst walking there recently, I felt an atavistic urge to hunt the deer!

 Here in the UK, we churlish peasants hate the landed aristocracy (and the nouveaux super-rich), not least for their hobbies of huntin’, shootin’ an’ fishin’.
 (The dropped end-consonant is an aristo affectation.)

-However, putting aside class hatred, maybe that’s what we’d all do if we had their time and money.
-(But perhaps not the inedible fox, uk aristos’ favourite quarry.)
+However, putting aside class hatred, maybe that’s what we’d all do if we had their time and money (although perhaps not in pursuit of the inedible fox, UK aristos’ favourite quarry).
 Maybe it’s intrinsically enjoyable.
-Maybe it goes back to huntin’ and gatherin’.
+Maybe it goes back to hunting and gathering.

-After the Norman invasion of 1066, the victors stole all the land.
+After the Norman invasion of England in 1066, the victors stole all the land.
 They hunted in their forests.
 No one else could.
 (Perhaps poaching was semi-tolerated as a safety valve.
-Huntin’ and poachin’!)
+Huntin’ an’ poachin’!)